Gunpla Build - High Grade Moon Gundam (Build)

 The Beam Shotgun assembles as usual, but somehow they managed to make almost all the seamlines invisible.
 There’s one running along the top front half of the gun, but that’s really it.

 As you can see, I did a bit of extra detailing.
-I used to go nuts with adding color and chrome plating to my weapons, and in recent months I’ve dialed back and kept things simpler.
+I used to go nuts with adding color and chrome plating to my weapons, but in recent years I’ve dialed back and kept things simpler.
 This time I tried to find a happy middle ground, and I’m happy with how it came out.

 It didn’t take very long to come across a part of this build that’s less than stellar.
 Here is how the head looks straight out of the box: